anqorithm/investor_bulletin/README.md

 - **Docker**: Ensure you have Docker installed on your system.
 You can download and install Docker from [Docker's official website](https://www.docker.com/get-started).

+- **Shell Access**: For those on macOS or Linux, you'll be using your terminal.
+Windows users should go with Windows Subsystem for Linux (WSL) or use Bash for a compatible shell experience.
+If you're new to WSL, [here's a guide to get started](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Notes